 We may use health information to evaluate the quality of services that you received.
 We may use health information to improve our performance or to find better ways to provide care.
 We may use health information evaluate the competence of our health care professionals.
 We may use your health information to decide what additional services we should offer and whether new treatments are effective.
-We may use disclose your information with our business associates (described in more detail below) to assist us with evaluating patient outcomes, developing new clinical guidelines, and other activities related to improving health and reducing health care costs.
+We may use and disclose your information to our business associates (described in more detail below) to assist us with evaluating patient outcomes, developing new clinical guidelines, and other activities related to health care operations, including improving health and reducing health care costs.
 We may disclose information to students and professionals for review and learning purposes.
 We may combine our health information with information from other health care facilities to compare how we are doing and see where we can make improvements.
 We may use health information for business planning, or disclose it to attorneys, accountants, consultants and others in order to make sure we are complying with the law.
 We may remove health information that identifies you so that others may use the de-identified information to study health care and health care delivery without learning who you are.
 We may use your health information in order to improve artificial intelligence models, so that we are constantly improving the information we provide our users and healthcare.
 When you are using our services, you are not only learning from people like you, but our services also learn from you and your experiences.
 Over the long term, this growing repository of health experiences and clinical decision-making will accelerate medical research and improve our understanding of human disease.
 The information we collect and use in this way is de-identified and cannot be traced back to you.
 Overall, these health care operations uses and disclosures help us to develop new tools to assist our health care providers and to provide better health care services to you.